 6) Why is proofreading important after going through the editing process?

 Between the editor and author going back and forth, mistakes can happen.
 A proof-reader checks for typos, weird spacing, random name changes, and so on.
 It never hurts to have professional eyes take one last look before releasing your hard work into the world.

 7) On a different note, you’re very involved in your local writing community, doing everything from heading up associations to panel discussions to event planning.
 How important is it for an author to be part of their local literary community?

 Authors should become active in their community as a way of spreading literacy, educating youth, inspiring free-thinking and promoting self-expression.
 In a world where there is so much focus on money, houses, fancy cars, fashionable clothes, and so on, there needs to be a safe pocket of calm, where someone can go away from the world, and step into someone else’s world if only for a few hours.
 Everyone is a story teller.
 Everyone has a story to tell.
 And everyone deserves a platform to explore this process within his or herself and to share it.
 Working authors have the power to make this happen in their own communities by forming or joining writers groups, working with libraries, running panels, reading series, conventions, hosting a retreat or workshop, and so on.

 If you’re a writer, write.
 And if you’re a reader, keep reading.
 We need you!

-Richard Todd is a novelist, screenplay writer, and social media guy.
-Plus a few other things that get lost in the clutter.
+Richard Todd is a novelist, screenwriter, and president at The Editor’s Desk.
 Visit him online at www.richard-todd.com.